LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 4. DAO Trust Value Calculation

-A DAO's trust value is computed by aggregating the trust values of all its member entities using a governance-chosen aggregation function (Φ).
+A DAO's trust value is computed by aggregating the trust values of all its member entities using a governance-chosen aggregation function (Î¦).
 This function could be a simple sum (total capability), an average (mean reliability), a minimum (weakest-link analysis), or any custom function appropriate to the organization's purpose.
-The flexibility here is intentional—a security-focused DAO might use minimum (only as strong as weakest member), while a capacity-focused DAO might use sum (total available capability).
+The flexibility here is intentionalâ€”a security-focused DAO might use minimum (only as strong as weakest member), while a capacity-focused DAO might use sum (total available capability).
 Since DAOs can contain other DAOs, this creates a recursive trust computation that flows up through organizational hierarchies.

 **Mathematical notation:**
 $$V_t(\text{DAO}(S)) = \Phi\left(\{V_t(q) : q \in S\}\right)$$